zigurous/minecraft-server-template/README.md

 ## Getting Started

-Clone the repo and run the batch file `start_server.bat` inside the `/scripts` directory.
+Clone the repo and run the batch file `run.bat` inside the `/scripts` directory.
 This will generate the initial world files and any other necessary data.
 It might take a few minutes initially to generate the world.
 Once the spawn area is finished loading, you should be able to connect to the server by entering `localhost` as the server address in the Minecraft client.

 ## Changing Server Properties